oriole18/DRL-Collision-Avoidance/README.md

 ![after2000epi](demo_after2000episode.gif)

 ### tensorboard result
-goal_avg is probability of reached goal
+#### The 'goal_avg' is the success rate per 100 episodes.
+if the agent reached the goal point 80 times, then the success rate is 80/100 = 0.8
 1. DQN
 <p align="center">
     <img src="/tensorboard_log/DQN.png" width="700" height="300">